ergo-services/ergo/examples/genweb/README.md

 By default, it starts HTTP server on port 8080 so you can check it using your web-browser [http://localhost:8080/](http://localhost:8080/) or [http://localhost:8080/time/](http://localhost:8080/time/).

-You may also want to benchmark this example on your hardware using the popular tool [wrk](https://github.com/wg/wrk):
+You may also want to benchmark this example on your hardware using the popular tool [wrk](https://github.com/wg/wrk).
+Here is the result of benchmarking on the AMD Ryzen Threadripper 3970X (64) @ 3.700GHz:

-`wrk -t32 -c5000 --latency http://localhost:8080/`

-Here is the result of benchmarking on the AMD Ryzen Threadripper 3970X (64) @ 3.700GHz

 ```
 ❯❯❯❯ wrk -t32 -c5000 --latency http://localhost:8080/